Dario-Evangelista/Dario-Evangelista/README.md

-### Olá eu sou Dario Evangelista de Araújo.
+### Hi, I'm Dario Evangelista de Araújo.

-Desenvolvedor entusiasta, estudante de Python e Ciência da Computação na MITx e Engenharia de Computação na Impacta.
-Especializado na criação de Bots, desenvolvimento de websites com Django e proficiente em Python.
-Apaixonado por resolver problemas e contribuir para projetos de código aberto. #Python #CiênciaDaComputação #EngenhariaDeComputação
+Enthusiastic developer, student of Python and Computer Science at MITx and Computer Engineering at Impacta.
+Specialized in creating Bots, developing websites with Django and proficient in Python.
+Passionate about solving problems and contributing to open source projects. #Python #ComputerScience #ComputerEngineering

 ##